great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_credentials.md

 import InProgress from '../_core_components/_in_progress.md'

 To access a deployment environment or a data storage system you must provide your access credentials.
-These access credentials must be stored securely, outside of version control.
+These access credentials must be stored securely outside of version control.
 With GX 1.0 you can store you access credentials as environment variables, in a YAML file that exists outside of version control, or in a third-party secrets manager.
-GX 1.0 supports the Amazon Web Services, Google Cloud Platform, and Microsoft Azure secrets managers.
+GX 1.0 supports the AWS Secrets Manager, Google Cloud Secret Manager, and Azure Key Vault secrets managers.

 ## Environment variables